cardano-foundation/cf-ledger-sync/docs/migration-schema.md

 | unconsume_tx_in         |      |
 | withdrawal              |      |

-## II.List table used in ledger sync but not in yaci store
+## II.
+List table used in ledger sync but not in yaci store

 | Table                    | Note              |
 | ------------------------ | ----------------- |